May 1, 2018 • Boston, MA • Harvard Medical School

 Nancy J Kelley is a sponsor of the meeting and a speaker.

-We are very excited to announce that registration is now open for members of the GP-write Consortium to the May 1, 2018 GP-write Scientific Working Meeting which will be held at the Joseph P Martin Conference Center at Harvard Medical School in Boston, MA.
+GP-write Scientific Working Meeting was held at the Joseph P Martin Conference Center at Harvard Medical School in Boston, MA.

-Since the May, 2017 meeting, the following nine working groups have been working hard on their charters, roadmaps and white papers and the Scientific Executive Committee has identified the first lead project for GP-write which will be discussed at the May meeting.
+Since the May, 2017 meeting, the following nine working groups have been working hard on their charters, roadmaps and white papers and the Scientific Executive Committee has identified the first lead project for GP-write which was discussed at the May meeting.

 - Scientific Executive Committee